LD-Reborn/embeddingsearch/docs/Indexer.md

     # This function prevents the application from initializing and maintains exclusive control over the GIL

 def update(toolset: Toolset): # defining an update() function with 1 parameter is required.
-    pass # Your code would go here.
+    pass # Your code - including possibly a main loop - would go here.
 ```
 ### Using the toolset passed by the .NET CLR
 The use of the toolset is laid out in good example by `src/Indexer/Scripts/example.py`.